Correlations of the von Mangoldt and higher divisor functions II. Divisor correlations in short ranges: Introduction

 for most integers $X < n < 2X$, and with $c_k > 0$ a constant depending only on $k$.
 When $H < (\log X)^{k \log k - k + 1 - \varepsilon}$ the asymptotic \eqref{asympt} is false for almost all integers $X < n < 2X$, because the main contribution to the average size of $d_k(n)$ comes from integers with $(1 + o(1)) k \log \log X$ prime factors, and such integers do not typically occur in intervals of length less than $(\log X)^{k \log k - k + 1 -\varepsilon}$.

 With some effort it is possible to generalize our results to a wide class of multiplicative functions.
-For instance we expect our methods to generalize to coefficients of Dedekind zeta functions of an arbitrary fixed number field, or to coefficients of $GL(N)$ automorphic $L$-functions for any fixed $N$.
-In the latter case if $L(s, \pi)$ is such an $L$-function, $\pi$ the underlying automorphic representation, and $\lambda_{\pi}(n)$ the coefficients of $L(s,\pi)$, then the result would show non-trivial cancellations in $\sum_{n < x} \lambda_{\pi}(n) \lambda_{\pi}(n + h)$ compared to the sharp sieve upper bound for $\sum_{n < x} |\lambda_{\pi}(n) \lambda_{\pi}(n + h)|$ for most $|h| \leq H$, and with $H$ a power of $\log x$.
-With bit of additional effort it should be possible to extend our methods to also cover the cases of the divisor function $d_k(n) d_l(n + h)$ with\footnote{In fact the extension to the range $1 < k < 2$ should be pedestrian with more attention to our current proof; the extension to the case $0 < k < 1$ requires a more delicate sieve majorant.} $0 < k < 2$ or $0 < l < 2$.
-Our results should be also extensible to non-multiplicative settings such as the study of the local law of $\omega(n) = k, \omega(n + h) = l$ with a small average over $h$.
+The most immediate extension is to $k, l \geq 2$ non-integer real numbers.
+This requires only an extension of Lemma \ref{majorarcmain} to $k, l \geq 2$ non-integer and follows (after some work) from the Selberg-Delange method.
+A bit more work should allow also to extend the result to all $k, \ell > 0$ real.
 In principle one should be able to formulate a rather general result that works for arbitrary multiplicative functions satisfying some minor necessary conditions, such as for example not being pretentious to characters $\chi(n) n^{it}$ of very low conductor (smaller than $(\log X)^{A}$).
-Doing so in this paper would however obscure an already complicated proof.
+Doing so in this paper would however obscur an already complicated proof.